a-mi-go/JimdoStats/README.md

  * bugfixes in line chart presentation

 - 24.06.2015
- * Popup window with devices statistics and an animated PieChart!
+ * Popup window with devices statistics and an animated PieChart
  * Code/Package restructure
  * Minor bugfixes and UI improvements
  * Improve names and comments